 Currently, all 31 provinces in China have established periodic inspection programs.
 By the end of 2019, there were 9,768 inspection stations throughout the country.
 Most of them are connected to a three-level (nation-province-city) monitoring platform.
 By the end of 2019, 247.8 million vehicles had been tested in the periodic inspection program, and this accounted for 98.1% of the total vehicle population in China.
 In addition, MEE carried out 14,993 instances of supervision and inspection on I/M stations in 2019.
 Eight hundred and fifty-nine I/M stations were found to be violating the regulation and were fined.
-In addition, MEE and local departments of ecology and environment carried out 371 million instances of random inspections.
+In addition, MEE and local departments of ecology and environment carried out 371 million instances of random inspections of in-use vehicles by remote sensing, roadside inspection, and door-to-door inspections.
 Eleven million vehicles were found to be not compliant with the emission standards (MEE, 2020d).
 According to an internal report of VECC, the pass rate of the diesel vehicle I/M program has been improving for all emission standards since 2017.
 The overall pass rate of diesel vehicles reached 90% in 2020 (see Figure 8).
 In addition, the average smoke intensity for all diesel vehicles tested in I/M programs fell from 2018 to 2020.

 Figure 8.
-The pass rate of I/M program and the average smoke intensity for China 0 to China VI diesel vehicles, 2017 to 2020 (VECC, 2021).
+The pass rate of I/M program and the average smoke intensity for China O to China VI diesel vehicles, 2017 to 2020 (VECC, 2021).